ConnerIsOdd/Nuspacker-Simple/README.md

 - Download .EXE File Into Its Own Folder So That The .txt File Is Easily Accesible When Created
 - Launch Program
 - Answer All Questions
+- If Using Version 2.0 Or Under:
     - Follow Created Instructions On .txt File
+- If Using Version 3.0 Or Higher:
+    - Sit Back, Relax, And Let The Program Do The Rest!